 The partnership is part of a comprehensive agenda President Barack Obama outlined in his 2013 State of the Union address to create and attract jobs by investing in American manufacturing.
 In phase one of the IMCP, 44 communities, including 7 in Appalachia, were awarded a total of $7 million to support the creation of economic development strategies that recognize a community's comparative advantages as a place to do business, invest in public goods, and encourage collaboration between multiple entities to expand the area's commercial appeal to investors.

-Communities must apply by April 14, 2014, to be considered for the special designation.
+Communities must apply on or before 11:59 p.m.
+Eastern Daylight Time on April 14, 2014, to be considered for the special designation.
 Eligibility to participate in phase two is not contingent on having won phase one.
 For more information on the IMCP and how to apply, see the December 10, 2013, Federal Register notice Announcement of Federal Interagency Competition, Fiscal Year 2014 Investing in Manufacturing Communities Partnership.
 [NOTE: The December 10 Federal Register notice states that the application deadline is March 14.
 The deadline has since been extended to April 14.
 For information on the deadline extension, see the March 3, 2014, Federal Register notice Extension of Deadline for Applications for Investing in Manufacturing Communities Partnership Designation.]

 On February 19, the U.S. Economic Development Administration (EDA) and the International Economic Development Council held a webinar to provide guidance to communities applying for the special designation.
 A recording of the webinar, as well as a Q&A log and other webinar materials, is available on the EDA Web site.

-Updates on the IMCP and links to additional IMCP-related resources are also available on the EDA Web site.
-Materials available through the site include an IMCP "playbook" that identifies existing planning grant and technical assistance resources and catalogs best practices in creating economic development strategies.
+Updates on the IMCP and links to additional IMCP-related resources are also available through the EDA Web site.
+Materials available include an IMCP "playbook" that identifies existing planning grant and technical assistance resources and catalogs best practices in creating economic development strategies.